Inslee, Merkley criticize Trump for suggesting forest management to blame for wildfires - KTBB News, Weather, Talk

 Posted/updated on:

-(NEW YORK) -- Washington Gov. Jay Inslee and Sen. Jeff Merkley, D-Ore., slammed President Donald Trump for his comments redirecting blame for West Coast wildfires away from climate change.
+(WASHINGTON) -- As wildfires ravage the American West Coast, with more than four million acres burned and at least 33 people dead, Washington Gov. Jay Inslee and Sen. Jeff Merkley, D-Ore., slammed President Donald Trump for his comments redirecting blame for the wildfires away from climate change.

 "I spoke to the folks in Oregon, Washington.
 They're really having -- they've never had anything like this.
 But, you know, it is about forest management.
 Please remember the words, very simple, 'forest management,'" the president said.

 "The president has said it's all about raking the forest.
-It's just a -- a big and devastating lie," Merkley said.
+It's just a -- a big and devastating lie," Merkley said after being questioned by Stephanopoulos on whether forest management was contributing to the fires.
 "The Cascade snowpacks have gotten smaller.
 Our forests have gotten drier.
 Our ocean has gotten warmer and more acidic.
 And this has been happening steadily over the last several decades."

+While Inslee maintained that climate change was most responsible for the wildfires, he acknowledged that "there are places where it makes sense that we thin our timber.
+And we are doing that.
+Of course, the Trump administration doesn't want to help us actually finance that.
+They just want an excuse."

-When pressed by Stephanopoulos about how people can respond to disinformation about the fires, including false rumors spreading on social media that antifascist activists started the blazes, Inslee replied, "vote."
+As wildfires continue to spread, state officials have also had to respond to rumors spreading on social media, including that antifascist activists started the blazes.
+When pressed by Stephanopoulos about what people can do to confront the disinformation, Inslee replied, "vote."

 "Most of the scientists thought maybe we had a few more years to deal with this.
 But it's today.
 The orange skies over California is something that we thought Hollywood just would portray in some apocalypse movie.
 But it's today," he added.

-As of Sunday, at least 27 people have died from the wildfires this week -- with Portland, Seattle and San Francisco among the worst cities for air quality anywhere in the world.
+With deaths from the wildfires rising, Portland, Seattle and San Francisco are among the worst cities for air quality anywhere in the world.

 The fires have scorched more than double Oregon's yearly average amount of acres in the past week, with over 10% of the state living in evacuation zones.
 A top state official said in a press conference Friday that Oregon was preparing for a "mass casualty incident."